 John Glenn was the first American to have a bite in orbit, and while he found the actual process of eating pleasant enough, the menu was more to be endured than enjoyed: bite-sized cubes, freeze-dried powders, and semi-liquids stuffed in aluminum tubes.

-During the Project Mercury flights, astronauts complained that the chow was unappetizing and that they disliked squeezing the tubes, the freeze-died courses were nearly impossible to re-hydrate, and crumbs from the cubes would float through the cabin and interfere with the wiring in the walls.
+During the Project Mercury flights, astronauts complained that the chow was unappetizing and that they disliked squeezing the tubes, the freeze-dried courses were nearly impossible to re-hydrate, and crumbs from the cubes would float through the cabin and interfere with the wiring in the walls.
 It was a disheartening business and something had to be done.
 Thankfully, NASA took this seriously and things started to look up nom-wise for our intrepid explorers.

 This didn’t exactly bode well with all astronauts.
 John Young launched to Earths’ orbit aboard the Gemini 3 some 50 years ago.
 With him was crewmate Gus Grissom and a two days old corn beef sandwich, smuggled without permission on the spacecraft.